-This body of international law is founded primarily upon the four Geneva Conventions2 and upon the customary international law derived over time from the common practices of nations.
-Id. at ¶¶ 4, 6.
-In the wake of World War II, the United States played a leading role in the codification of rules governing humanitarian conduct in wartime, in large part to "enable [the United States] to invoke
+The law of war is founded primarily upon the four Geneva Conventions2 and upon the customary international law derived over time from the common practices of nations.
+Id. at $\P \P 4$, 6.
+In the wake of World War II, the United States played a leading role in the codification of rules governing humanitarian conduct in wartime, in large part to "enable [the United States] to invoke them for the protection of our nationals" in future conflicts.3